pringao-chevere/NFT-Horcrux/readme.md

 ### Step 2.
 SafeTransferFrom

-Next, transfer the NFT to the Tokeniser contract using `SafeTransferFrom`:
+Next, transfer the NFT to the Tokeniser contract using `safeTransferFrom`:

 ```
 function safeTransferFrom(address _from, address _to, uint256 _tokenId, bytes memory data) public